tgdwyer/tgdwyer.github.io/_chapters/functionalreactiveprogramming.md

 })
 ```

-We add 'event listeners' to the HTML elements, which invoke the specified functions when the event fires.
+We add “event listeners” to the HTML elements, which invoke the specified functions when the event fires.
 There are some awkward dependencies.
 The `moveListener` function needs access to the mouse coordinates from the mousedown event, the `done` function which ends the drag on a `mouseup` event needs a reference to the `moveListener` function so that it can clean it up.

 It’s all a bit amorphous: